-Retirement often involves a dramatic shift in priorities and where we spend our time.
+Retirement often involves a dramatic shift in our priorities and where we spend our time.
 We move from knowing where the largest part of our days will be spent — at work, as it has been for decades — to figuring out something new to do with so many suddenly free hours each day.

-The report identifies the forms our sense of purpose usually takes in retirement as “giving, growing and enjoying.”
 Following are the most popular sources of purpose, meaning and fulfillment according to American retirees.

 5. Living a faith-filled life